Equality in Relationships

 It’s important to pay attention to how you’re dividing labor and to do so with intention — especially during big transitions, such as moving in together, getting married, or re-establishing your relationship after a baby arrives.

 Creating equality in your relationship will help you and your partner feel more connected, appreciated, and understood.
 Even more importantly, it will model a healthy partnership for your children and prepare them to have a balanced relationship of their own someday.
+If you’d like support from a couples counselor on my team, I invite you to schedule a free consultation.

 P.S.
 If you enjoy this episode, please check out our Growing Together collection for more podcasts and articles that can help you make positive, concrete changes in the day-to-day of your shared life together.